AlanFreed/FijLung.jl/README.md

 ### Constructor

+The constructor used to create an instance of `SplineF` takes on the form
+```
+splineF = SplineF(location::Integer, nodes::Integer)
+```
-This function creates a new data structure that holds data for time (`SplineF.t`), the deformation gradient (`SplineF.F`), its first derivative in time (`SplineF.F′`) and its second derivative in time (`SplineF.F′′`) at a specified `location`, viz., `SplineF.loc` = 1, 2 or 3, interpolated with a density of `SplineF.N` nodes, uniformly spaced in time.
+which creates a new data structure that holds data for time (`splineF.t`), the deformation gradient (`splineF.F`), its first derivative in time (`splineF.F′`) and its second derivative in time (`splineF.F′′`) at a specified `location`, viz., `splineF.loc` = 1, 2 or 3.
+Thses splines interpolate the raw data with a density of `splineF.N = nodes,` uniformly spaced in time.
 There are 340 knots, or raw data points, that the B-spline fits.
-Typically, `nodes` is a value much greater than this, e.g., 1000.
+Typically, the number of `nodes` is a value much greater than this, e.g., 1000.
 The deformation gradient `SplineF.F` comes from a cubic B-spline of these raw data.
-Its first derivative `SplineF.F′` is described by a quadratic B-spline.
-While its second derivative `SplineF.F′′` is described by a linear B-spline.
+Its first derivative `SplineF.F′` is therefore described by a quadratic B-spline, while its second derivative `SplineF.F′′` is described by a linear B-spline.

-```
-function newSplineF(location::Integer, nodes::Integer)::SplineF
-```

 ### Test